Advocating for Safe Abortion Project

 What we do

-FIGO is working with ten National Member Societies to raise their capacity to lead advocacy on safe abortion to the extent permitted by law in their respective countries.
+FIGO is working with ten National Member Societies to raise their capacity to lead advocacy on safe abortion in their respective countries.
 National societies of obstetrics and gynaecology are in a unique position to be national sexual and reproductive health and rights advocates due to being respected for their technical expertise and close relationships with other partners including the Ministry of Health.

 The project’s aims include: